Gameoholic/Partigon/README.md

 ## Using Partigon
 _It is recommended to use Kotlin with Partigon, as it was made specifically for usage with Kotlin._

-To use this library, add the `Partigon .jar` file (found in Releases) and `Kotlin` to your plugins folder.
-Partigon requires the Kotlin std-lib to work.
+To use this library, add the `Partigon .jar` file (found in Releases) and `Kotlin` to your plugins folder (todo: link here).
+Partigon requires the Kotlin stdlib to work.

 Then, add Partigon as a [dependency or soft dependency](https://docs.papermc.io/paper/dev/plugin-yml#dependencies) like any other plugin:

 ```yml